-The counting sequence must be in a logical progression (e.g., from large to small article size or from proximal to distal of the wound).
+Altering a sponge invalidates subsequent counts and increases the risk of a portion being retained in the wound.
 Accounting for all instruments makes inventory control and patient safety easier.
 Removing all instruments from the room helps prevent possible incorrect counts in subsequent procedures.
 Policies and procedures also aid in the development of patient safety, quality assessment, and improvement activities.

-In addition, opportunities for innovation in performing surgical counting should be considered, particularly in light of the fact that, since its inception, little time and effort has been devoted to developing a more reliable method of checking retained surgical articles other than manual counting.
+Errors in surgical counting can result in the inadvertent retention of a surgical article, which is considered an unacceptable error due to the serious negative impact it can have on the health and safety of the patient.
+Therefore, surgeons and nurses must commit to common patient safety goals to ensure that surgical instruments, sponges and sutures are not retained in the patient's surgical wound.
+In these cases, the role of the instrument nurse, with responsibility for performing a count at certain stages of the surgical procedure, could be considered secondary to the need for surgical assistance.
+Opportunities for innovation in performing surgical counting should be considered, particularly in light of the fact that little time and effort has been devoted to developing a more reliable method of checking retained surgical articles other than manual counting.
 At the beginning of a surgical procedure, nurses manually counted the number of disposable items or surgical supplies that could be discarded at the end of the case, and the instruments, and recorded the count on a purpose-designed “count sheet”.